 Where possible we would expect parents of children with special educational needs to transport their child as an important means of communication with the school.
-When agreed they can claim mileage at the agreed rate.
+When agreed they can claim mileage at the agreed rate of 45 pence which will be reviewed on an annual basis.
 Transport will not be provided in the following circumstances:

-- If the pupil does not fulfill the criteria as stated in the General Policy or the exceptions to the General Policy of this document. - If the parent/guardian request a place that is not the nearest appropriate school at which a place is available. - For after school clubs or school trips. - To work experience placements or other extra curricular activities. - To dental or hospital appointments. - To clinical, medical or non-educational appointments. - In the event of detention. - To attend school meetings following exclusion from school. - To attend open days and 'taster sessions' at school. - Following persistent misbehaviour occurring on transport.
+- If the pupil does not fulfill the criteria as stated in the general policy or the exceptions to the general policy of this document. - If the parent/guardian request a place that is not the nearest appropriate school at which a place is available. - For after school clubs or school trips. - To work experience placements or other extra-curricular activities. - To dental or hospital appointments. - To clinical, medical or non-educational appointments. - In the event of detention. - To attend school meetings following exclusion from school. - To attend open days and 'taster sessions' at school. - Following persistent misbehavior occurring on transport.
 Transport may be withdrawn following written warning.